consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 #### 2.07.1 `GET /v1/agent/{agent-id}` Response

-This request currently does not *need* to return anything more than an empty JSON document, but may be extended at a later date.
+This request currently does not *need* to return anything more than an empty JSON document and HTTP 200 response code, but may be extended at a later date.

 ```
 {}